vendia/examples/workshops/GraphQL/Guided Workshop/README-Milestone4.md

 The association made allows, for example, an application capable of displaying file content to retrieve both the product data and promotional file from the same Vendia Share GraphQL interface.

-### __Adding Files Programmatically__
+### __Adding Files Programmatically (Optional)__

 Files can also be added via a GraphQL mutation, though this requires multiple steps and an external AWS S3 Bucket.
+If you don't have access to AWS

 The first step is getting your Vendia Account Name, which can be found via executing the following query and extracing the `accountId` value.